YWCA Delaware Advocacy Positions

 YWCA Delaware’s mission is to eliminate racism, empower women and promote peace, justice, freedom and dignity for all.
-We advocate for community action, public policies and practices that improve economic security, health, safety, and social equity for women and their families with particular attention to the issues that impact people of color.
+We advocate for community action, public policies and practices that improve economic security, health, safety and social equity for women and their families with particular attention to the issues that affect people of color.

-- School Discipline/School to Prison Pipeline – Zero tolerance and other harsh disciplinary policies for minor misbehaviors disproportionately affect youth of color and consequently contribute to higher drop-out rates, court involvement and juvenile detention of those youth.
-YWCA DE supports policies that facilitate trauma-informed schools and restorative over punitive discipline practices to preserve a student’s opportunity to quality education.
+- Zero tolerance and other harsh disciplinary policies for minor misbehaviors disproportionately affect youth of color and consequently contribute to higher dropout rates, court involvement and juvenile detention.

 - About 4.5 million women report having been threatened with a gun by an intimate partner.
 One-fifth of homicide victims with temporary protective orders (PFA) against their abuser were murdered within two days by their abuser; one-third were murdered within the first month.
 Gaps in current law allow respondents to a PFA to possess a gun.
 Gaps in records result in people legally prohibited from owning guns able to purchase guns.
 YWCA DE supports common sense gun control policies that prevent perpetrators of domestic violence from buying or possessing guns.

 - Racism as a Public Health Crisis

 - Delaware has the 14th highest infant and maternal mortality rates in in the nation.
 Black infants in Delaware are almost three times more likely to die in their first year compared to white infants.
 YWCA DE supports policies and practices that support culturally sensitive, quality maternal healthcare, prenatal and post-natal support for women of color.